 The traditional support activities of M Porter’s value chain like Information Systems (technology) R&D, and Management are highly important drivers for differentiation advantage.

-Business assessment to ensure intimate appreciation of the problem and solution space you are playing in, capabilities, how well you perform across the activities that combine to deliver desirable customer solution is essential - and there are a myriad of available tools from Porter's value chain analysis or 5 forces, to SWOT, or PEST and variations that have inspired operating frameworks like OGSM.
+A clear appreciation of capabilities, how well you perform across the activities that combine to deliver desirable customer solution is essential.
+There are a myriad of tools and frameworks to determine how well you compete including; 5 forces, SWOT, PEST and variations that have inspired operating frameworks like OGSM - Objective, Goals, Strategy and Metrics.
+The primary activities of VCA; inbound logistics, operations, outbound logistics, marketing, sales, and service are at the heart of value creation.
+Lean processing and efficiencies enable cost reduction and competitive pricing.
+Value add components enable market penetration and or increased margins.
 Used well they reveal competitive advantages or disadvantages to help a strategist Identify the best sustainable differentiation

 Exponential technologies and accelerating digital transformation are, in part reasons why business disruption is rife.
 Fundamental to innovation companies like Uber, and Airbnb are uniquely solving problem spaces through new business models.
 Apps enabled the scalable recruitment of an outsourced workforce.
 Utilizing their personal assets; owner drivers’ vehicles, and owners' homes that replaced the need for capital outlay - on cars and hotels - preventing the need for burgeoning, unwieldy balance sheets of competitors.
 With less onerous, faster more effective and efficient opportunities to scale, with broader world-wide distribution channels and new prospect customers, both companies have altered and disrupted transport and hospitality business landscapes through value not previously seen in those markets.
 Arguably they have created new categories.